 I forgot to pay my assessment this year and it is now late February.
 What do I do to avoid collection fees?

-The HOA normally send accounts to collection sometime after March 1st.
+The HOA normally send accounts to collection sometime after May 1st.
 If you have not yet received a notice from our lawyer, send in your payment right away.
 If we receive the payment before the lawyer has charged any fees, we can cancel the action with the lawyer.
 If legal fees have already been assessed on your account, we will notify you of the additional amount due.
-If you have questions or concerns, please email us at email@example.com or call the message system at 703-481-0283 and leave a message in the assessments mail box (option 5).
+If you have questions or concerns, please email us at email@example.com.

 What happens if I sell my house in the middle of the year?